 Excerpt: I see less and less hope for the U.S with every passing day.

 About, maybe, four years ago, a man got out of a car and shot thirty bullets into a group of people leaving the Falcon bar, a couple of doors down from where I lived at the time, in a first floor apartment.
 He was looking for a specific man, just out of prison, whom he shot and who died bleeding outside my window.
 I’d have to hunt for it, but I took a photograph of the bullet hole right below the window I’d been standing at.
 Luckily, I had the sense to get away from the windows when I heard the first shots.
-I’ll never forget the complete and utter silence as people outside crouched behind their cars and whispered outside, waiting till they knew he was gone.
+I’ll never forget the complete and utter silence as people outside crouched behind their cars, waiting till they knew he was gone.
 After a long while of the uncanny silence, I heard the shuffle of shoes and whispers as they quietly opened their car doors and screeched out of the area.

 I live on the South Side of Chicago, a historically marginalised and underserved area, even in the relatively tony Hyde Park, so they never really bothered to clean off all the blood and bits.
 A stain remained near the pavement, from the spot where the man had been shot.